Queueing games with an endogenous number of machines: Introduction

 If we suppose that a coalition will be the sole users of a new machine it adds, we see that the core of a requeueing game with an endogenous number of machines may be empty (Example \ref{ex:hurt}), and that under any assumptions on how a coalition can reorganize its members on the existing machines.
 Nevertheless, we provide sufficient conditions to guarantee the non-emptiness of the core (Theorems \ref{thm:lower_bound_sequencing}, \ref{thm:upper_bound_sequencing}).
 We also obtain positive results if we suppose that machines are public goods.
 That is, when we add machines, the whole queue moves up, and not only the members of the coalition that paid for the extra machines.
 The distinction is akin to establishing VIP machines and general-use machine.
 We show that under the assumption of public machines, whenever the initial schedule efficiently orders agents from high to low waiting costs but might not have the optimal number of machines, the public requeueing games always have a non-empty core (Theorem \ref{thm:public_convex}).

 The paper is organized as follows.
 In Section \ref{sec:queue} we present queueing problems with an endogenous number of machines.
 In Section \ref{sec:queue_games} we introduce the associated TU-game for queueing problems with an endogenous number of machines.
 We derive upper and lower bounds on the cost of a machine to guarantee the existence of stable allocations as well as a full characterization of the set of stable allocations.
 In Section \ref{sec:requeue} we introduce two types of problems and their associated TU-games, the so-called private and public requeueing problems (and games).
 For private requeuing games, although stable allocations need not exist, we provide an upper-bound and a lower-bound to guarantee their existence.
 For public requeuing games, we show that stable allocations always exist if the initial schedule serves agents with larger waiting costs first.
+For both types of games we make different assumptions on what a coalition is allowed to do to reorganize the initial queue and discuss the implications.
 Finally, we draw conclusions in Section \ref{sec:conc}.
+We consign proofs of lemmata on optimal number of machines in Appendix \ref{sec:appendix}.